The best gifts for the environmentally conscious, according to Allbirds employees

 The team at Allbirds, the sustainable shoe brand, knows a thing or two about products that can literally help make the world a better place.
 Here, employees from the green shoe company share their favorite environmentally friendly gifting ideas for your holiday season—so you can gift well and be a good steward.

-Counterman by Beauty Counter
+Counterman by Beautycounter

 “These man-friendly personal care items and kits (try the beard oil!) are free of harmful chemicals that are ubiquitous in the traditional beauty industry.
 The company is also led by one of the best CEOs in America.” —Joey Zwillinger, cofounder and co-CEO (Complete kit $188)